Ziwiye hoard: Provenance

 Objects from the hoard provide a link between the cultures of the Iranian plateau and the nomadic or Scythian art forms known as the "animal style".
-"The Scythian motives adopted by Urartu account for the decoration of the great Treasure of Saqqez brought to light on the south shore of Lake Urmia," was Leonard Woolley's assessment (Woolley 1961 p 176).
+"The Scythian motifs adopted by Urartu account for the decoration of the great Treasure of Saqqez brought to light on the south shore of Lake Urmia," was Leonard Woolley's assessment (Woolley 1961 p 176).

 Style

-The hoard contains objects in four styles: Assyrian, Scythian, proto-Achaemenid, and the provincial native pieces.
+The hoard contains objects in four styles: "Median", Assyrian, Scythian, proto-Achaemenid, and the provincial native pieces.
 Dated ca. 700 BC, this collection of objects illustrates the situation of the Iranian plateau as a crossroads of cultural highways—not least of them the Silk Road—which fused disparate cultures to inform early Iranian art.
 The objects have also been related to finds at Teppe Hasanlu and Marlyk.

 Current location

 Examples of the Ziwiye Treasure are scattered among public and private collections.
 A 'Ziwiye' provenance may have been applied to comparable objects that have passed through the trade since the 1960s.
 Items attributed to the hoard are currently in the collections of the Metropolitan Museum in New York, the Louvre in Paris and the British Museum in London.